 First Aid Hints

-One of Australia’s leading killers.
-Each year 60,000 Australians suffer a heart attack.
+Australia’s leading killer.
+Each year many thousands of Australians suffer a heart attack.
 20,000 will tragically end in death.
 Why do many survive?
 Simply because they called an ambulance.
 Sadly, many choose to ignore the serious nature of the pain and don’t call for help.
 Some cannot call for help.
+Others survive because they were fortunate enough to have a First Aider neaby who performed CPR.

 Recognising a heart attack: